sakshamsingh01/First-Projects/pascal/README.md

 # My First Program

-This is a simple if/else program I had made in my beginning, made with [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)).
+This is a simple `if/else` program I had made in my beginning of my programming learning, made with [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)).

 ## How to run .pas files